 Add a bed of gravel, river rock, marbles, glass beads or other pebble-like material at the bottom of the container.
 Arrange the bulbs on the bed of stones so that their sides are almost touching.
 Add just enough water to reach the base of the paperwhite bulbs, and place in a cool, bright area.
 Replenish with water to keep the level to the base of the bulbs.

 If there’s a problem with paperwhites, it’s that they get tall, leggy and flop over.
-Researchers at Cornell University say giving the bulbs a stiff drink with keep them shorter and more upright.
+Researchers at Cornell University say giving the bulbs a stiff drink will keep them shorter and more upright.
 Here’s how:

 - Place bulbs on rocks and add water to the base of the bulb, as usual.